Random Tur\'an theorem for expansions of spanning subgraphs of tight trees: Balanced Supersaturation

-Let $\S$ be the collection of all copies of $F$ contained in copies of $T$ generated by the algorithm above.
-Note that for step (i) of the algorithm, the number of ways to do it is $e(H)$; for step (ii), the number of ways to specify each new vertex is at least $t/2$ and at most $t$. \begin{claim}
+Let $\C$ be the collection of all copies of $F$ contained in copies of $T$ generated by the algorithm above.
+Note that for step (i) of the algorithm, the number of ways to do it is $e(H)$; for step (ii), the number of ways to specify each new vertex is at least $t/2$ (since $t\ge 2v(T)$) and at most $t$ (by the definition of $\Gamma(e_i\cap e_{s_i})$). \begin{claim}

 \end{claim} \begin{proof} Clearly, the number of copies of $T$ generated by the algorithm is $\Omega(e(H)t^{v(T)-r})$.
-Since each copies of $T$ contains a constant number of copies of $F$ and each copies of $F$ is contained in at most a constant number of $T$, we have $|S|=\Omega(e(H)t^{v(F)-r})$. \end{proof} \begin{claim} For $1\le j\le l$,
+Since each copies of $T$ contains a constant number of copies of $F$ and each copies of $F$ is contained in at most a constant number of $T$, we have $|\C|\ge\Omega(e(H)t^{v(F)-r})$. \end{proof} \begin{claim} For $1\le j\le \ell$,

 \end{claim} \begin{proof} Let $J$ be a set of $j$ edges of $H$.
-We want to bound from above the number of copies of $F$ in $\S$ containing $J$.
-Clearly, it suffices to bound from above the number of copies of $T$ generated by the algorithm containing $J$.
-First, we fix which edges of $J$ corresponds to which edges of $T$; this may be done in $O(1)$ ways.
-Note that the outcome of the algorithm above is not dependent on the order of the edges of $T$.
-Also, every edge of $T$ can be the first edge $e_1$ in some valid order.
-Hence, we can suppose $e_1\in J$ without lost of generality.
-Then we proceed as following: for $2\le i\le l$, if $v_i$ lies in some edge in $J$, then it is already fixed; otherwise, there are at most $t$ ways to fix it.
-The number of vertices fixed by $J$ is at least
+We want to bound from above the number of ways to specify a copy of $F$ in $\C$ containing $J$.
+Clearly, it suffices to bound from above the number of ways to specify a copy of $T$ generated by the algorithm containing $J$.
+First, we fix which edges of $J$ correspond to which edges of $T$; this can be done in $O(1)$ ways.
+Note that the number of vertices fixed by $J$ is at least